 Patrol Division and Traffic Enforcement

 The Ayden Community Policing Program is designed to work with citizens, property owners, and business owners to create a safe community and environment to live, work, and play.
-The Ayden Community Policing Council was formed twelve ago and is still very much active.
-The Council meets the third Tuesday of each month at the Ayden Community Building, 548 Second Street, at 7:00pm.
+The Ayden Community Policing Council was formed twelve years ago and is still very much active.
+The Council meets the fourth Tuesday of each month at the Ayden Community Building, 548 Second Street, at 7:00pm.
 All citizens and business owners are welcome to attend and work with the Ayden Police Officers to identify opportunities for a safer community.
-For more information about the Ayden Community Policing Council, please call...
+For more information about the Ayden Community Policing Council, please call (252) 481-5844.

 The following are programs that the Ayden Police Department offers to the community and have been a successful component to providing a safe environment for all of Ayden.